alenkvakic/drinking-party/README.md

 Live-Demo: https://drinking-party.vercel.app/

-This project was done just for fun to showcase on a real world example how quickly you can convert an idea into something workable, playable.
-It was made quickly and in a rush so no clean code or style guides were followed.
+This project was done just for fun to showcase on a real world example how quickly you can convert an idea into something workable and playable.
+It was made quickly and in a rush so no clean code, style guides or best practices architecture was followed.
+There might even be some bugs, but al least my friends and me could play and have some fun!

 The app is auto-deployed on every push via vercel and can be tested here: https://drinking-party.vercel.app/